tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/HadoopInstalling.md

 -   Then press on Create Virtual Machine
 -   Wait and...
 DONE !!
 Now hopfully Your Ubuntu has been installed successfully!

+***NOTE***  If you can't find it then do this:

+-   Search for "turn windows features on or off" in the windows search bar.
+-   Select and enable "Hyper-V"
+-   Restart your device!

-*Note*: Follow steps in section "Configuring Ubuntu and VM to make...." if only `Enhanced session mode` is not working in your VM
+***NOTE***  Follow steps in section "Configuring Ubuntu and VM to make...." if only `Enhanced session mode` is not working in your VM

 ## Configuring Ubuntu and VM to make "Enhanced Session" mode work
 -   Turn on your Ubuntu image